ACERE 2024 Doctoral Consortium (DC)

-When: Monday, 6 February 2023 – 9am-5pm including lunch, morning tea and afternoon, followed by an evening social event.
+When: Monday, 5 February 2024, from 9:30am to 5:00pm, including lunch, morning and afternoon tea, followed by an evening social event.

-The 2023 ACERE Doctoral Consortium will once again provide a forum for PhD students to learn and develop as scholars.
-Attendees will have the opportunity to receive developmental feedback from leading scholars on their research, learn about how to develop a publication strategy and broader pathways for impact from early on in their PhDs projects, and gain advise on how best to prepare for the job market.
-The Consortium will be hosted at the University of Queensland in Brisbane as well as being available for participants online.
+The 2024 ACERE Doctoral Consortium is a forum for doctoral students to learn and develop as scholars.
+Attendees can receive feedback from senior faculty on their research, learn how to develop a publication strategy and broader pathways for impact, and learn how best to prepare for the job market.
+The Doctoral Consortium is in-person and hosted at the iconic UTS Business School.

-- To provide expert advice on research and challenges in the PhD process
+- To provide PhD candidates with expert feedback on their research and advice on key challenges in the dissertation process

-- To gain a deeper understanding about how to develop a publication strategy and build impact pathways from early in the PhD project
+- To learn how to develop a publication strategy and build impact pathways from early in the PhD project

-- To support entrepreneurship-related PhD students to further develop their research strategies and portfolio, with a balanced emphasis on publication outputs and societal impact
+- To support PhD candidates in developing their research portfolio, emphasising balancing publication outputs and societal impact

 Confirmed Participating Faculty

-- Per Davidsson, Queensland University of Technology and Jönköping University
+- Prof. Per Davidsson, Queensland University of Technology & Jönköping International Business School